-Using items you won’t need to leave home for, Interior Designer Victoria Barker of Studio Faeger shares her simple and inexpensive styling tips to give your home a refresh
+Giving your home a simple refresh needn’t cost the earth.
+Interior Designer Victoria Barker of Studio Faeger shares her simple and inexpensive styling tips to give you and your home a lift

 Tip 1: Outdoors